 Divi.com has ‘Yearly’ access or ‘Lifetime’ access (which as always, works out cheaper).
 However, If you just want to try out Divi for a year then go with that.
 You can always upgrade to Lifetime once you realize the fantastic Divi builder flexibility.

 Some are Genesis and some aren’t.
 Genesis themes have a Parent/Child theme relationship.
-It’s not complicated and all themes include clear installation and customization instructions…plus good customer service if you get need help.
+It’s not complicated as it sounds and all themes include clear installation and customization instructions.
+Plus good customer service if you need help.

 Go to your WordPress dashboard to install and activate your theme.
-Look for ‘Appearance‘ on the side toolbar > Themes > you’ll see the default one that always comes with a WordPress site installation.
+Look for ‘Appearance‘ on the side toolbar > Themes.
+You’ll see the default theme that always comes with a WordPress site installation.
 Often it’s called the same as the year eg. 2020.